This post may contain affiliate content from which we earn a small commission at no additional cost to you. Read our full disclosure.

 Traditional Sauna Vs. Infrared Sauna

 The decision between a traditional sauna and an infrared sauna can be daunting.
-After all, they both offer the same benefit of relaxation and detoxifying properties, but how do you choose which one is right for you?
+After all, they both offer the same benefits of relaxation and detoxifying properties, but how do you choose which one is right for you?

 It’s like trying to decide between a hot bath and a steam room – each offers its own unique experience.
 Traditional saunas use dry heat that is generated by electric or wood-burning stoves, while infrared saunas use light waves to generate heat.